-Warning: The relays in this controller may be damaged from a high fault short circuit if the following steps are not completed.
+Warning: The relays in this controller contain a solid-state device that may be damaged from a high fault short circuit if the following steps are not completed.
 Failure to follow the procedure below may damage a relay or the electronics in the panel.
 This will void the warranty and the panel may need to be replaced.